“Our bodies communicate to us clearly and specifically, if we are willing to listen”

 You Don't Have to Live with Pain

-My bodywork + massage studio is conveniently located just outside of Buffalo in the beautiful suburb of Amherst, N.Y.
+My bodywork + massage studio is conveniently located just outside of Buffalo in the beautiful suburb of Williamsville, N.Y.

 Over the last fourteen years that I’ve been practicing as a massage therapist, I have been able to help scores of people overcome chronic pain, relieve tightness, regain a full range of movement and improve their overall wellness by utilizing Structural Bodywork and Deep Tissue Massage.
 I am in fact the only Anatomy Trains Structural Integrator in Buffalo, NY.